RollerCoaster Tycoon (video game): Release

 The game was first released in North America on March 22, 1999.

 Expansion packs

-Two expansion packs were released for Roller Coaster Tycoon that each include new rides, facilities, and scenarios.
-The first pack, Added Attractions, known in North America as Corkscrew Follies, was released in November 1999.
+Two expansion packs were released for RollerCoaster Tycoon that each include new rides, facilities, and scenarios.
+The first pack, Added Attractions (known in North America as Corkscrew Follies), was released in November 1999.
 The second pack, Loopy Landscapes, was released in September 2000.
-The North American version of Loopy Landscapes includes all the content in Corkscrew Follies.
+Loopy Landscapes notably included all of Added Attractions' content onto its disc.

 Reissues and re-releases

 In September 2001, Infogrames Europe released a compilation called Totally RollerCoaster, which included the base game and the Loopy Landscapes pack on separate discs.

 In 2002, a compilation of the base game and both expansions in a single box, RollerCoaster Tycoon Gold was released by Infogrames in North America.
 It was re-released in 2003 as RollerCoaster Tycoon Deluxe, which included all the contents of Gold on a single disc.

 Deluxe was later released on digital distribution platforms such as GOG.com and Steam and in July 2014, these versions were updated to include European language localizations, which were previously available as separate retail versions.